englercj/psm/README.md

 		}
 	}

- - `logging`
+ * `logging`
-  - `level`: the level of file logging to perform: (Default: `1`)
+  - `level`: the level of file logging to perform
-   - -1 is no logging
+   - -1 = no logging,
-   - 0 is errors only
+   - 0 = errors only,
-   - 1 is errors and info messages
+   - 1 = errors and info,
-   - 2 is errors, info, and debug messages
+   - 2 = errors, info, and debug
- - `dir`: the directory relative to the psm directory to keep logfiles (Default: `logs`)
+ * `dir`: the directory relative to the psm directory to keep logfiles

 ### Example `servers.json`